Why Does Diversification of Investments Reduce Risk?

 Of course, diversification isn’t a cast-iron guarantee that you won’t suffer losses.
 Markets and investments will always be, to some extent, changeable and unpredictable.
 However, a diverse portfolio helps you to limit the damage, boosting your chances of reaching your financial goals.
 You can’t eliminate risk, but you can reduce it.
 In fact, you can think of diversification as a means of cushioning your money against economic shockwaves.

 When investing, it pays to be sensible.
 The following approaches can help you to build a well-diversified portfolio.

 - Investing in a variety of asset classes (e.g. bonds, property, stocks, etc.)

-- Investing in more than one country or region
+- Invest in more than one country or region

-- Investing in a range of industries and companies
+- Choose a range of industries and companies

 Another tip is to avoid restricting your investments to asset classes that exhibit a high level of correlation (i.e. those that respond to market forces in very similar ways).
 If your investments go up or down together, you can’t reap the benefits of diversification.

 There are a few key points to consider when you’re trying to achieve the most appropriate level of diversification for your needs.

 Some types of asset are riskier than others.
 For example, stocks tend to be more volatile than bonds but have more potential for growth.
 You need to decide whether or not you’re comfortable with the idea of including high-risk investments in your portfolio.

 “Broadly speaking, a well-diversified portfolio is stronger than a portfolio that’s focused on one particular area of investment.”

 The bigger your appetite for risk, the more likely it is that you’ll experience extreme highs and lows.
 If you’re a cautious investor, you might want to invest solely in low-risk assets, even though the returns are likely to be low too.
 More diversified portfolios include a range of risk levels, without being heavily weighted towards high-risk assets.